Laboratory Qualification Program

 • Repeated failure to follow prescribed sampling or test methods.

-• Repeated failure to keep lab manual up to date.
+• Repeated failure to keep manual up to date.

 • Repeated failure to correct previous errors and omissions.

-If a determination is made by the MMS that a laboratory shall be removed from the List of Qualified Laboratories, the affected laboratory shall be informed in writing of such a decision.
-The affected laboratory will be given 30 days in which to contest the decision.
-The affected laboratory has the right to request a hearing before the MMS and a panel of peers (representatives of other qualified labs) and provide any further pertinent evidence supporting non-removal.
+If the MMS determines that a laboratory or company shall be removed from the list, the affected laboratory or company will be informed in writing of such a decision.
+The affected laboratory or company will be given 30 days in which to contest the decision.
+The affected laboratory or company has the right to request a hearing before the MMS and a panel of peers (representatives of other qualified labs) and provide any further pertinent evidence supporting non-removal.
 The MMS/panel will then decide whether removal is appropriate by majority vote.
-If no such request for a hearing is received within the 30 day period, the laboratory shall be removed from the List of Qualified Laboratories.
-Removal will occur without delay at the time that a certified letter notice is sent to the affected laboratory.
+If no such request for a hearing is received within the 30-day period, the laboratory or company will be removed from the List of Wisconsin Qualified Testing Program.
+Removal will occur without delay when a certified letter notice is sent to the affected laboratory or company.
 The time of removal will not be related to its impact on any highway project sampling and testing involvement.
-Reinstatement to the List of Qualified Laboratories can be achieved by certifying in writing that the deficiencies that caused the removal have been remedied.
-The MMS will verify through an unannounced inspection of the affected laboratory whether remedial action has been effectively carried out.
-Removal is demonstrated by removal from the master List of Qualified Laboratories maintained by the MMS both in hard copy and on the WisDOT Internet website.
+Reinstatement can be achieved by certifying in writing that the deficiencies that caused the removal have been remedied.
+The MMS will verify through an unannounced inspection of the affected laboratory whether the remedial action has been effectively carried out.
+Removal is demonstrated by removal from the master list maintained by the MMS, both in hard copy and on the WisDOT Internet website.

-Minor deficiencies usually consist of minor errors or omissions in fulfilling the program requirements.
-It may be obvious, however, to the inspector that the laboratory being inspected intends to and is trying to meet and maintain qualification requirements.
+Minor deficiencies usually include minor errors or omissions in fulfilling the program requirements.
+However, it may be obvious to the inspector that the laboratory being inspected intends to and is trying to meet and maintain qualification requirements.
 The primary focus is assurance that the laboratory in question is operationally effective.
-If minor deficiencies are found then a specific time frame will usually be specified in which the deficiencies must be corrected.
+If minor deficiencies are found, a specific time frame will usually be specified to correct them.